artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    Select transfer for transfers from source directories

+As shown above, Archivematica will display the number of objects in each available transfer directory.

 3. If applicable, enter an accession number for the transfer.

 4. Once all of your digital object sources have been uploaded, hit the Start Transfer button for the transfer processing to begin.